Currently, the Civic Centre is closed to the public. Building Division services are available online, by phone and by

-Tarion provides new home warranty protection to most new homes and condominiums built in Ontario by registered builders.
-It is a private corporation to serve as the Regulator of the home building industry in Ontario.
-Tarion licenses all home and condominium builders pursuant to the Provincial legislation; the Ontario New Home Warranties Plan Act.
+Tarion, the private company that provides new home warranty protection for most new homes and condominiums built in Ontario by registered builders, licenses all home and condominium builders pursuant to the Ontario New Home Warranties Plan Act.
 This statute requires home builders to provide purchasers with warranty coverage that is guaranteed by Tarion.
 It also establishes minimum time standards for after-sales service, and adjudicates issues between homeowners and builders.

-Property owners who act as your own general contractor (i.e. you are personally hiring each of the various construction trades) and intend to live in the home after construction.
-Your home will not be covered by warranty under the Ontario New Home Warranties plan Act.
+Property owners who act as their own general contractor (i.e. you are personally hiring each of the various construction trades) and intend to live in the home after construction, will not be covered by warranty under the Ontario New Home Warranties Plan Act.

 As the owner of the property, you are responsible for ensuring that you have hired qualified people.
-For more information regarding designer qualification and exemptions, please contact the Ontario Ministry of Municipal Affairs and Housing (MMAH).
-Designer qualifications can be viewed through the MMAH or by accessing their on-line Public Registry.
+For more information regarding designer qualification and exemptions, please contact Ontario's Ministry of Municipal Affairs and Housing (MMAH).
+Designer qualifications can be viewed through the MMAH or by accessing its online Public Search Registry.